blay/blay.se/edgeryders.markdown

 naturally a risk that non-techsavvy communities becomes excluded.
-Communities that are either don’t have access to or are unable to use computers and the internet as well as people who use the internet but are not well-connected or connected in other ways than with those links that lead to the Edgeryders platform.
+Communities that are either don’t have access to or are unable to use computers and the internet as well as people who use the internet but are not well-connected or are connected in other ways than with those links that lead to the Edgeryders platform.
 Perhaps people who mostly use media for consumption rather than interaction.
 It is also quite telling that most forms of participation presented on Edgeryders make heavy use of social media and other internet tools to organize or communicate.

 The other forms of participation that potentially is excluded from Edgeryders are the ones that are not represented in a public way, either